 Recommendation Although interpretation of Gram stains of sputum may allow early identification of the bacteriological cause of CAP, it is not recommended for guiding initial treatment.

 Recommendation Before starting antimicrobial therapy, blood and (if possible) sputum specimens should be obtained for culture.

 Recommendation A urinary antigen test for Legionella spp should be performed for all patients with severe CAP.
-One should be aware that in the early stages of the disease the
+One should be aware that in the early stages of the disease the Legionella urinary antigen test may be falsely negative, especially in patients with mild pneumonia.

-Legionella urinary antigen test may be falsely negative, especially in patients with mild pneumonia.
-Recommendation A urinary antigen test for S.pneumoniae should be performed in all patients treated as severe CAP.
-In patients with a positive test result and without another pathogen detected, antibiotic treatment can be simplified to amoxicillin or penicillin once clinical stability has been reached (often within 48 hours).
-1 Recommendation For the diagnosis of Q-fever during the first two to three weeks after onset of illness, the preferred tests are PCR on serum or plasma.
-Recommendation For the diagnosis of Q-fever > 3 weeks after disease onset, or when the PCR is negative, serology (ELISA IgM, IFA or CF) is the recommended test.
-Seroconversion or a four-fold rise in antibody titer are diagnostic of Q-fever.
+Recommendation A urinary antigen test for S. pneumoniae should be performed in all patients treated as severe CAP.
+In patients with a positive test result and without another pathogen detected, antibiotic treatment can be simplified to amoxicillin or penicillin when the patient is treated on the ward.
+For patients on the ICU, therapy is simplified once clinical stability has been reached (often within 48 hours).

+Recommendation For the diagnosis of acute Q-fever, the preferred tests are PCR on serum or plasma ---------------------------------------------------------------------------------------------------------- and ELISA IgM screening test.
 Recommendation Validated PCR tests for respiratory viruses and atypical pathogens are preferred over serological tests.
-However, cost-benefit analyses for these tests have not been performed, so their routine use cannot be recommended. • Recommendation Routine use of PCT, sTREM-1, CD14 or natriuretic peptides as rapid diagnostic tests to guide initial antibiotic treatment for patients with CAP cannot be recommended.
+Recommendation Routine use of PCT, sTREM-1, CD14 or natriuretic peptides as rapid diagnostic tests to guide initial antibiotic treatment for patients with CAP cannot be recommended.
 In primary care setting, CRP measurements are recommended for patients in whom CAP is suspected.